anuauslanclub/anuauslanclub.github.io/docs/aac-auslan-classes.md

 # Auslan Classes through the ANU Auslan Club

+The Auslan Club has partnered with [Sign Hear](https://www.signhear.com.au/) to offer online Auslan classes to the ANU community in 2026.

 We are pleased to announce that enrolments are now open for Semester 2, 2026 classes!
 To enrol, you will need to [book in your preferred day](https://outlook.office.com/book/ANUAuslanClub1@ANU365.onmicrosoft.com/?ismsaljsauthenabled) and upon successful booking, pay for the classes through [Rubric](https://campus.hellorubric.com/?tab=memberships&s=6331).
 Please find more detailed instructions [below](#enrolment-process).

-Spots are limited and classes start next week, so make sure to get in quick!
+Spots are limited and classes start this week (Week 4), so make sure to get in quick!

 **Please note that only current ANU students can enrol in these subsidised Auslan classes.**

 ## Class Details

-Classes start next week (Week 4) and will run with one session per week for six weeks (Weeks 4-9 inclusive).
+Classes start in Week 4 and will run with one session per week for six weeks (Weeks 4-9 inclusive).
 They will not run over the mid-semester break.
 Students will have the option to enrol in the class running on Wednesdays or Fridays.

 Classes will be online, so please ensure that you have a personal device (laptop or tablet) with a working webcam.